zardoy/vscode-change-case/README.md

 *Note:* Please read the [documentation](https://code.visualstudio.com/Docs/editor/editingevolved) on how to use multiple cursors in Visual Studio Code.

+Also, with `extension.changeCase.renameFile` it is possible to change casing of active files.

 ## Install

 Launch VS Code Quick Open (Ctrl/Cmd+P), paste the following command, and press enter.